What is DNSSEC? How does it work?

 Stub resolvers

-A stub resolver can simply forward a request to a recursive name server and uses the Authenticated DATA (AD) bit in the response as a way to find out whether the recursive name server was able to validate signatures for all the data in the Answer and Authority sections of the response.
+A stub resolver can simply forward a request to a recursive name server and uses the Authenticated Data (AD) bit in the response as a way to find out whether the recursive name server was able to validate signatures for all the data in the Answer and Authority sections of the response.

 Trust anchors and authentication chains

-To be able to prove that a DNS answer is correct, one needs to know at least one key or DS record that is correct from sources other than the DNS.
+To prove that a DNS answer is correct, one needs to know at least one key or DS record that is correct from sources other than the DNS.
 These starting points are known as trust anchors and are typically obtained with the operating system or via other trusted sources.
 Ideally DNSSEC would need only one trust anchor that is the DNS root, however, certain subdomains started using DNSSEC before the DNS root did.

 Signatures and zone signing